 Everyone is an individual with a unique genetic composition, and I take this into account.
 Sometimes data from a companies such as 23andme is useful to my process, allowing me to see if there are a few known mutations that could influence your health.

 For your consultations, we can use either Zoom or Microsoft Teams.
-Or, if you don’t prefer video chats, we can do over the phone.
+Or, if you don’t prefer video chats, we can speak over the phone.
 For those in the Kansas City area, we may be able to meet face-to-face if requested.